kshnn/Talking-bot/README.md

   3.3SpeechRecognition          ---- pip install SpeechRecognition
   4.PyAudio                     ----- pip install pipwin
                                       pipwin install PyAudio

-Note: Download 'dq.sqlite3' file provided along with the program and place it in the same directry  in order to run correctly.
+Note: *Download 'dq.sqlite3' file provided along with the program and place it in the same directry  in order to run correctly.
+      *Requires Internet connection for speech recognition.
+      *Talk loud and clear.

 reference:https://realpython.com/python-speech-recognition/